MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/analytics.md

 <span id="no-dashboard"/>
 ## Access analytics data without using the Dev Center dashboard

-In addition to the analytic reports in the dashboard, there are several other ways to access your analytic data.
+In addition to viewing reports in the dashboard, you can access your app analytics in a number of different ways.

 ### Windows Store analytics API

-Use the [Windows Store analytics API](../monetize/access-analytics-data-using-windows-store-services.md) to programmatically retrieve analytics data for your apps.
+Use the [Store analytics API](../monetize/access-analytics-data-using-windows-store-services.md) to programmatically retrieve analytics data for your apps.
 This REST API enables you to retrieve data for app and add-on acquisitions, errors, app ratings and reviews.
 This API uses Azure Active Directory (Azure AD) to authenticate the calls from your app or service.

 ### Windows Dev Center content pack for Power BI